Rest-Panda/rest-panda-bamboo/README.md

 # rest-panda-bambu
-Banbu is REST Panda project extensions support
+Banbu is a REST Panda project extensions support